Andy Potts: 2007–2009

-2010-2011
+2010–2011

 After finishing the swim in 2nd place, Potts took the lead on the bike and finished Ironman Coeur d'Alene with a strong 1st-place finish.
 In the fall, he set a new course record at Ironman Cozumel with a 2:52:19 marathon, the fastest time of the day.
 Andy Potts earned victories at Ironman 70.3 New Orleans and Ironman 70.3 Boulder, and at Ironman 70.3 Timberman, he earned his third victory in as many attempts.

 In 2011 Potts had several successful performances at the half-ironman distance, including first-place finishes at Ironman 70.3 Florida, Ironman 70.3 Oceanside, and Ironman 70.3 Vineman.
-He also earned victories at Philadelphia Triathlon and CapTex Triathlon in Austin, TX.
+He also earned victories at Philadelphia Triathlon and CapTex Triathlon in Austin, Texas.

-2012-2016
+2012–2016

 In 2012, Andy Potts won the Ironman 70.3 California triathlon in Oceanside, CA for the fourth time.
 Later that year, Potts took first in Ironman 70.3 St. Croix in the US Virgin Islands.
 Potts is considered the winningest male ever to compete in the Escape From Alcatraz Triathlon, after having won the event for the 5th time in June 2012.
 Later in the year, Potts also won Ironman Lake Placid, Ironman 70.3, and Ironman 70.3 Branson.
 In 2012, he accomplished his best performance to date at the Ironman World Championship in Kona, Hawaii with a 7th-place finish as the first American.

 Potts, in 2013, won the Ironman 70.3 California triathlon in Oceanside, CA for the fifth time, edging out Jesse Thomas by 10 seconds.
 Potts also took first in Ironman 70.3 Eagleman, in Cambridge Maryland.
 Potts was the first repeat winner at Ironman Lake Placid, winning by 5 minutes over Daniel Fontana.
 The next year Potts won the Ironman Coeur d'Alene 140.6 On June 29, with a time of 8:25:44, edging Viktor Zyemtsev by less than three minutes.
 He finished fourth at the 2014 Ironman World Championship in Kona, HI on October 10, 2014 in a time of 08:21:38.

 Potts began the 2015 season at the inaugural Challenge Dubai with a 12th-place finish, which was a result of a penalty that occurred during the bike leg.
 At Ironman Oceanside 70.3, Potts earned a silver medal finishing 2nd to the reigning Oceanside champion Jan Frodeno.
 Potts has since put together 1st, 2nd, 1st-place finishes at New Orleans 70.3, Texas 70.3, and Chattanooga 70.3 respectively.
 Potts won the Ironman Coeur d'Alene 140.6 on June 28, with a time of 8:20:35.

 In 2016, Potts won the Ironman Canada 140.6 on July 24, with a time of 8:20:23.